wwfyde/dify-docs/en/tutorials/model-configuration/xinference.md

 # Xinference

 [Xorbits inference](https://github.com/xorbitsai/inference) is a powerful and versatile library designed to serve language, speech recognition, and multimodal models, and can even be used on laptops.
-It supports various models compatible with GGML, such as chatglm, baichuan, whisper, vicuna, orca, etc. And Dify supports connecting to Xinference deployed large language model inference and embedding capabilities locally.
+It supports various models compatible with GGML, such as chatglm, baichuan, whisper, vicuna, orca, etc. And MoLook supports connecting to Xinference deployed large language model inference and embedding capabilities locally.

 ## Deploy Xinference